 Greenpoint, Brooklyn, home to Little Poland, has the largest concentration of Polish residents in NYC.
-The Lower East Side, that ethnic mosaic, is home also to a large number of Russian and Ukranian folks.
+The Lower East Side, that ethnic mosaic, is home also to many Russian and Ukrainian folks.
 If you don’t know about the legendary Polish restaurant, Veselka, on the corner of 9th Street and 2nd Avenue, go and order a plate of pierogies with sour cream and caramelized onions as soon as possible!
-Also visit Streecha Ukrainian Kitchen, the basement cafe that serves as a fundraising arm of the St. George Ukrainian Catholic Church.
+Also, visit Streecha Ukrainian Kitchen, the basement cafe that serves as a fundraising arm of the St. George Ukrainian Catholic Church.

-Many Russians and Ukrainians are concentrated in the Brooklyn neighborhoods of Brighton Beach and Sheepshead Bay, nicknamed Little Russia and Little Odessa.
-Initially mostly Jewish, more recently, the non-Jewish Russian and Ukrainian communities of Brighton Beach are prevalent in the local ethnic culture.
-At the Ukranian Café Glechik in Sheepshead Bay, which boasts an endorsement by Anthony Bourdain, try the Pelmeni, boiled dumplings with small portions of ground meat and onion wrapped in a thin, unleavened dough.
+Nicknamed Little Russia and Little Odessa.
+Many Russians and Ukrainians are concentrated in the Brooklyn neighborhoods of Brighton Beach and Sheepshead Bay.
+Initially mostly Jewish, the non-Jewish Russian and Ukrainian communities of Brighton Beach are prevalent in the local ethnic culture.
+At the Ukrainian Café Glechik in Sheepshead Bay, which boasts an endorsement by Anthony Bourdain, try the Pelmeni, boiled dumplings with small portions of ground meat and onion wrapped in thin, unleavened dough.

 Visit the Museum of Food and Drink for a spotlight on the culture of food.